The Shifter

 Avian Bloodline

-The great heights and winds call to you, as within your veins flows the primal power of great Beasts of the air.
-You have an affinity for birds of all kinds: from the smallest songbirds to the great predators of the sky, they are all your avian kin.
+The great heights and winds beckon to you, as in your blood flows the primal power of fierce Beasts of the air.
+You have an affinity for birds of all kinds: from the smallest of songbirds to the savage predators of the skies, they are all your avian kin.

 Avian Shapes

-Your Bloodline has infused you with an instinctive knowledge of certain animals.
+Your Bloodline infuses you with an instinctive knowledge of certain animals.
 All Beasts with the Avian creature subtype are considered Bloodline Shapes for you.

 Swift Wing